-It was a requirement the mission statement be visual, to be instantly “readable” no matter the language.
+It was a customer requirement that the mission statement be visual, to be instantly “readable” no matter the language.

 The three part structure tells about the basic relationships.
 The top level message defines IoW.

 The mid level message defines technical structure and how it works.

 The third level message defines key products and locations for implementation.

 Since the client is in the Middle East, another message would be presented; It would be the message for people.
 It would be specifically developed for PowerPoint (pitch) and would apply equally to multiple countries and problems.